 Financial Ratios Comparison

-The following table provides a comparative overview of key financial ratios for NexGen Energy Ltd. (NXE) and Denison Mines Corp.
-(DNN) based on the latest available data.
+This table presents a side-by-side comparison of key financial ratios for NexGen Energy Ltd. (NXE) and Denison Mines Corp.
+(DNN) based on their most recent fiscal year, 2024.

 ROE-6.58%-16.15%